Bruins survive elimination, beat Senators in double OT (Video)

 Then at the 17:05 mark of the frame, Kuraly slipped the puck past Anderson for his first career NHL goal to knot the game at 2-2.

 The 24-year-old Kuraly was one of the pieces acquired by the Bruins in the 2015 trade that sent goaltender Martin Jones to the San Jose Sharks.
 Kuraly played eight games with the Bruins this season and notched one assist.
 With the Providence Bruins of the AHL he had 26 points in 54 games.
-Overall in this game he ended up being Boston’s unsung hero.
+He was in the lineup Friday because Boston forward Ryan Spooner wasn’t healthy and overall Kuraly ended up being Boston’s unsung hero.

+“One door closes and another one opens,” Bruins coach Bruce Cassidy said of Kuraly.
+“He kind of took advantage of his opportunities.
+He started at the bottom of the lineup.
+Tonight we just needed him more, and he had the energy.”

 Bruins goaltender Tuukka Rask was stellar in stopping 41 of 43 shots on goal to pick up the win.
 He also stopped all 19 Senators shots on goal in the extra sessions.
 Ottawa’s Craig Anderson made 36 saves on 39 shots on goal.